Kesko

 Kesko Corporation (Kesko Oyj, Kesko Abp) is a Finnish retailing conglomerate with its head office in Kalasatama, Helsinki.
 It is engaged in the grocery trade, building and technical trade, and car trade.
-It also has operations in Sweden, Norway, Estonia, Latvia, Lithuania, and Poland.
+It also has operations in Sweden, Norway, Denmark, Estonia, Latvia, Lithuania, and Poland.

-Business purpose

-The key focus areas in Kesko's business operations are to strengthen sales growth and the return on capital in all divisions, to exploit business opportunities in e-commerce, and to maintain good solvency and dividend payment capacity.

 History

 Kesko was formed when four regional wholesaling companies that had been founded by retailers were merged in October 1940.

 The new Kesko company started operating at the beginning of 1941.
 The need to purchase goods for the shareholder-retailers and to support their business operations and start cooperation among them resulted in the forming of the K-retailer group.

 By the end of the 1940s, Kesko's sales amounted to about 15 billion old Finnish markkas (equivalent to EUR 580 million in 2010), which was about 12% of the overall sales of the central companies operating in the Finnish trading sector.

 Divisions

 Grocery trade

 Kesko's grocery trade division is a key operator in the Finnish grocery trade.
 The division's main functions include the centralised purchasing of products, selection management, logistics, and the development of chain concepts and the store network.

 The division's grocery store chains are K-Market, K-Supermarket and K-Citymarket.
 In 2021, the chains comprised 1,200 grocery stores, run by some 1,000 independent K-retailers.
 Over 500 of the stores also offered online grocery sales services.
 Approximately 50% of Finns live less than a kilometre away from a K-food store.

 Formerly Kesko called these four size-grades of their shops K (small), KK (middle-sized), KKK (large), and KKKK (largest), and the chain names were K Extra, K Lähikauppa (= "local shop"), KK Market, KKK Supermarket and KKKK Citymarket; but this naming system has been changed.

 Kesko's grocery private brands include Pirkka, Pirkka Parhaat and K-menu.

 The main competitors are Prisma, S-market and Alepa/Sale of S Group, M chain stores, and Lidl.

 Kesko company Kespro is the leading wholesaler in the Finnish HoReCa business.

-Kesko also has small convenience stores, cafes and restaurants which operate at manned service stations of Neste oil corporation.
-These service station facilities are branded as Neste K. The convenience store is virtually always found in Neste K station, while whether the station has a cafe or restaurant depends on the size and location of the station.
-Cafes are branded as Koon Kahvila and restaurants as Koon Keittiö.
+Kesko also used to have small convenience stores, cafes and restaurants which operated at staffed service stations of Neste oil corporation.
+These service station facilities were branded as Neste K. The convenience stores were virtually always found in Neste K station, while whether the station has a cafe or restaurant depended on the size and location of the station.
+Cafes were branded as Koon Kahvila and restaurants as Koon Keittiö.
+Kesko discontinued the Neste K stores in 2024 and they are currently operated solely by Neste.

 K-citymarket's home and speciality goods trade is part of the grocery trade division.